Moduli of hybrid curves I: Variations of canonical measures: Hybrid deformation spaces and moduli of hybrid curves

-endowed with a natural topology, compatible with the hybrid topology on $B^\hyb$ from Section~\ref{ss:hybtop}, that we describe in Section~\ref{sec:tropical}.
-(So here the vertices and the edges of the graph $G$ are all labelled.)
-The group $\aut(G)$ naturally acts on $\widetilde \mg^{\,\,\,\trop}_G$ by permutation of the edges, and the moduli space of tropical curves of combinatorial type $G$ is defined by taking the quotient
+In Section~\ref{sec:tropical}, we endow $\ssub{\widetilde \mg}!_G^{\,\,\,\trop}$ with a natural topology, compatible with the hybrid topology on $B^\hyb$ from Section~\ref{ss:hybtop}.
+Here the vertices and the edges of the graph $G$ are all labeled.
+The group $\aut(G)$ naturally acts on $\ssub{\widetilde \mg}!_G^{\,\,\,\trop}$ by permutation of the edges, and the moduli space of tropical curves of combinatorial type $G$ is defined by taking the quotient